adaliszk/web-toolbox/packages/qwik-compiler/README.md

 Pre-configured Vite with:
 - `@adaliszk/web-compiler`
-- Qwik
+- Qwik and Qwik-City

 ### Usage

-1. Install the package `yarn add --dev @adaliszk/qwik-compiler vite`
+1. Install the package `yarn add --dev @adaliszk/qwik-compiler`
 2. Configure vite for development and bundling:
     ```typescript
    import { qwikConfig } from '@adaliszk/qwik-compiler'